thalmiclabs/RAD-projects/README.md

 # RAD-projects

-A collection of the RAD Team's projects for Thalmic Hack's 3.0
+A collection of the RAD team's projects for Thalmic Hack'd 3.0.
+We're hacking ideas to life.
+Tweet your Myo armband ideas @ThalmicDev using hashtag #thalmichackd.